 Most people blush sometimes, especially when feeling shy or embarrassed.
 But when patches of red pop up randomly on your cheeks, forehead, or chin, rosacea may be to blame.
 If that's the case, see your dermatologist.
 There are pills and creams that can help.
 Use a broad-spectrum sunscreen every day, as sunlight is a trigger for the flushing of rosacea.
 Rarely, frequent blushing and a pounding heart in social situations can be an anxiety disorder.
 If it harms your work or relationships, talk to your doctor.

 Probably not.
-Small white or red bumps on your rear are most likely keratosis pilaris.
+While they could be folliculitis – an infection of the hair follicles -- small white or red bumps on your rear are most likely keratosis pilaris.
 This is a harmless skin condition that can also show up on the back, cheeks, upper arms, and thighs.
 The condition may last for years, but tends to go away gradually by age 30.
-Until then, moisturizer may help applied several times a day.
+Until then, moisturizer applied several times a daymay help.

 When the skin gets stretched by pregnancy, weight gain, or the normal growth of the teen years, depressed lines can develop.
 These stretch marks are a type of scar, which is usually red or purple to start, then fades to a glossy white.
 They're most common on the belly, thighs, hips, breasts, and lower back.
 Chemical peels or laser surgery can reduce them.
 Unfortunately, lotions and creams usually don't do much.